vippsas/vipps-recurring-api/vipps-recurring-api.md

 # Vipps Recurring API

+# todo change all link to swagger to v3 endpoints
+# todo change v2 into v3

 The Vipps Recurring API delivers recurring payment functionality for a merchant to create a payment agreement with a customer for fixed interval payments.
 When the agreement is accepted by the end user the merchant can send charges